mParticle/docs/src/pages/guides/idsync/aliasing/index.md

 For an alias request to be successful:

-* The source profile must be anonymous.
-It must have no Login IDs
-* The destination profile must be known.
-It must have at least one Login ID
 * The source profile must not have been the source profile for a previous alias request with an overlapping start or end date
 * The source profile must not have been the destination profile for a previous alias request
 * The destination profile must not have been the source profile for a previous alias request